 Authoritative peers are best positioned of all to influence a target audience.
 In fact, we know that local doctors and religious leaders became best-positioned to reach vaccine-resistant communities in the effort to increase Covid immunization rates when other national public health figures became untrusted.

-Messages promoting COVID vaccines alone failed to change behavior; however, local influencers such as physicians on the ground effectively normalized the vaccine among the hesitant.
+Messages promoting COVID vaccines alone failed to change behavior; however, local experts such as physicians on the ground effectively normalized the vaccine among the hesitant.

 In addition to “peerness” and “authoritativeness,” ideal messengers are usually perceived as both likable and powerful, but without being threatening.
 What are types of messengers perceived as likable, powerful, and unthreatening?